szymach/c-pchart/README.md

 ------------------

-If you want to use any of the fonts or palletes files, provide only the name of the actual file, do not add the 'fonts' or 'palettes' folder to the string given into the function.
+If you want to use any of the fonts or palletes files, provide only the name of the actual file, do not add the `fonts` or `palettes` folder to the string given into the function.
 If you want to load them from a different directory than the default, you need to add the full path to the file (ex. `__DIR__.'/folder/to/my/palletes`).